MileHacker Logo

 Natural Hazards

 Jilin Province is not a high-risk earthquake zone, but minor tremors can occur.
 Familiarize yourself with basic earthquake safety procedures.
-Heavy rainfall during the summer monsoon season (June-August) can lead to localized flooding, notably in low-lying areas.
-Check the local weather.
+Heavy rainfall during the summer monsoon season (June-August) could cause localized flooding, notably in low-areas at low elevation.
+Confirm the local weather.

 Winter has hazards of frostbite plus tough travel conditions due to heavy snow and ice.